You Can Care Without Being Consumed

 Buddhism has a word for the middle path between these two extremes: upekkha, usually translated as equanimity.
 It's not a cold, detached neutrality.
 It's more like being a really good doctor.
 A good doctor genuinely cares whether you're okay, but they don't panic when you describe your symptoms.
 They can hold your fear without drowning in it.

 Here's the key insight: emotions are not identity.
-When a coworker blows up in a meeting, the reactive part of your brain immediately personalizes it.
+When a coworker blows up in a meeting, your brain reaches for the fastest available prediction, and the fastest one is usually about you.
 They're attacking me.
 They hate my idea.
 This is about me.
-But take a breath and zoom out.
-What you're actually seeing is a nervous system under pressure.
-Heat, tension, a voice getting louder.
-That's not a statement about who they are; it's weather passing through.
+But that's your brain constructing a story, not a fact you're observing.
+Take a breath and zoom out, and what you're actually seeing is a nervous system under pressure: heat, tension, a voice getting louder.
+Their outburst is a state their brain has built under load, not a verdict about you.
+That's the thing the "weather passing through" image gets right.
+The weather is theirs.
+You don't have to make it mean something about you.

 This reframe changes how you respond to difficult people.
 Instead of getting defensive or shrinking, you can stay curious.
 You can see the person underneath the behavior.